Media Center

 You have access to the TES online books with our regular login information.
 Ask your child for this login information, or contact our Media Specialist, Ms. Berling.

-We also now have a fantastice online resource called SORA.
+We also now have a fantastic online resource called SORA.
 Students can click on the link to SORA and search for Carroll County Public Schools.
 They have access to hundreds of eBooks that can be downloaded to a device.
 Students can "borrow" up to 3 online books at a time, and can read them on their device for 13 days.
 Books can be digitally returned before then, or they will be automatically returned (removed from the computer/device) when those two weeks are up.
 Books that are currently unavailable to be "borrowed" can be placed on hold.